Deshaun Watson reports to Browns for first offseason program

 With temperatures in the 30s and late-spring snow falling, the former Houston QB arrived at the team’s facility in Berea, Ohio.
 The Browns posted a photo on Twitter of Watson, wearing a heavy winter jacket, before he entered the building.

-One of the reasons the three-time Pro Bowler and South Carolina native initially turned down the Browns in their pursuit before changing his mind was because of Northeast Ohio’s frigid, wintry weather.
+One of the reasons the three-time Pro Bowler and Georgia native, who played at Clemson in South Carolina, initially turned down the Browns in their pursuit before changing his mind was because of Northeast Ohio’s frigid, wintry weather.

 Watson lost the one game he played in Cleveland with the Texans as howling winds made it almost impossible to throw.